If you are dealing with an unplanned pregnancy, you are likely considering whether abortion is the best option for you and your baby.

 But you need to take your time to consider all of the options available to you and to gather all of the pertinent information to help you make the best decision for you and your baby.

-If you’d like to learn more about the risks of the abortion pill and other abortion methods, along with other options like adoption or parenting, please contact us at Mosaic PHC today.
+If you’d like to learn more about the risks of the abortion pill and other abortion methods, along with other options like adoption or parenting, please contact us at Mosaic Health today.

 We offer free, confidential services, including pregnancy testing and options counseling to assist you in a safe, nonjudgmental environment free from any outside pressure.
 And because we do not profit from your decision, that gives us the objectivity to provide you with the unbiased, medically accurate information you need to make a decision you’ll feel good about.